Local browser tools for images, video, and audio

 What Picmu stands for

-Picmu is an independent browser-based media toolkit by Sergei Solod for people who want real work done without turning every file into an upload.
+Picmu is an independent browser-based media toolkit by Sergei Solod for people who want to finish media tasks without uploading every file.

 It is deliberately page-based: conversion, print prep, cleanup, batch work, video checks, and audio work all get their own defaults and guidance.

-The product avoids vague all-in-one editor promises, account walls, and inflated capability claims.
+The product avoids account walls, vague all-in-one editor claims, and unclear capability language.

 Why clear task pages matter